hailey-park/booster-timing/README.md

   * `3-main analysis`: contains code for running different frequencies of booster vaccination (no booster, one-time booster, annual booster, semiannual booster) over a two year time horizon
   * `4-dynamic model analysis`: contains code for running different frequencies of booster vaccination using a dynamic transmission model
   *  `5-variant scenario analysis`: contains code for running different frequencies of booster vaccination under various novel variant scenarios
-  *  `6-sensitivity analysis`: contains code for running different frequencies of booster vaccination under varying assumptions and scenarios (five year simulation; delayed vaccine administration, lower vaccine effectiveness after 1st dose)
+  *  `6-sensitivity analysis`: contains code for running different frequencies of booster vaccination under varying waning curve and baseline seroprevalence assumptions and scenarios (five year simulation; delayed vaccine administration, lower vaccine effectiveness after 1st dose, higher subclinical infection).
+See the `README.md` inside this folder for more information.
   *  `7-model validation`: contains code for running a model validation over a 3-month period
   *  `8-results processing`: contains all code needed for processing of simulation results
   *  `9-data cleaning`: contains all code needed for initial cleaning of data

-* `results`: contains results for waning model predictions, calibration, and unprocessed simulation outputs
+* `results`: contains results for waning model predictions, calibration, and unprocessed simulation outputs.
+(Calibration and simulation outputs folders are empty because files are too large to be pushed to github.
+Users will have to generate the calibration files one their own local machine to run the analysis).
 * `figures`: contains figure outputs (jpg and csv)
 * `tables`: contains table outputs (jpg and csv)